danielgaskell/scc/doc/s_window.md

 void Win_Addr(unsigned char winID, unsigned char* bank, Window** addr);
 ```

 A utility function that takes a window ID and retrieves the memory address of the matching `Window` record, storing the bank number in `bank` (passed by reference) and the address in `addr` (passed by reference).
 The window can belong to any process.
+If `winID` is not a valid window, returns `bank` = 0, `addr` = 0.

 Example: